computational-psychiatry-course/cpc2022/README.md

 ## Tutorials

 Check out the tutorial material under `tutorials`.
+Additionally, you can find installation guides for required software installation for each tutorial in the folder `installation-guides` (included as submodule).